mrsilver76/itunes_playlist_exporter/README.md

 Skips the deleting of existing playlists on Plex and the re-uploading of the new playlists.

-## Common usage scenarios

-### Single machine with iTunes export

-You want to export all your playlists from iTunes into a folder.
-You plan to only use the playlists with software running on this machine.

-*  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
-*  Run the script (`/D` is optional as Plex isn't configured correctly)

-### iTunes export to networked drive running music software

-You want to export all your playlists from iTunes into a folder on a network (eg. NAS) so that software on that same networked drive can access it.

-*  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
-*  Configure `PATH_FIND` to be the location of the music on your computer
-*  Configure `PATH_REPLACE` to be the location of the music as your network drive would see it
-*  Run the script

-### iTunes export to Plex running on same machine

-You have iTunes and Plex running on the same machine and want to load your playlists into Plex.

-*  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
-*  Configure `TOKEN`, `SERVER` and `LIBRARY_ID`
-*  Configure `PLEX_PLAYLIST_LOCATION` to be the same as `LOCAL_PLAYLIST_LOCATION`
-*  Run the script

-### iTunes export to Plex running on different machine

-You have Plex running on a different machine to the one running iTunes.
-Your playlists will go on a network share.
-Plex is either running on that network share (eg. a NAS) or another computer.

-*  Configure `LOCAL_PLAYLIST_LOCATION` to be network path to where the playlists should be stored.
-This location needs to be accessible by all computers.
-*  Configure `IGNORE_PREFIX`
-*  Configure `TOKEN`, `SERVER` and `LIBRARY_ID`
-*  Configure `PLEX_PLAYLIST_LOCATION` to be the location where Plex would look to find the playlists
-*  Run the script

-### Export of multiple iTunes playlists to a shared drive (and then, optionally, uploading to Plex)

-See the next section.

-## Managing multiple playlists from multiple users to a shared drive
+## Managing multiple playlists from multiple users to a shared drive (and, optionally, uploading to Plex)

-This section caters for people who run multiple Windows computers with iTunes and wish to store all their music and playlists in a single location such as a NAS.
+This section will be useful for people who run multiple Windows computers with iTunes and wish to store all their music and playlists in a single location such as a NAS.
 It doesn't have to be a NAS, any computer with a shared folder could be used.

-In our example, we're going to use three people (Rita, Bob and Sue) who all have a laptop (Rita-PC, Bob-PC and Sue-PC) running iTunes and a network drive (called OurNAS).
-We also assume that "Keep iTunes Media folder organised" and "Copy files to iTunes Media folder when adding to library" are both enabled.
+In our example, we're going to use three people (`Rita`, `Bob` and `Sue`) who all have a laptop running iTunes and a network drive (called `OurNAS`).
+We also assume that "Keep iTunes Media folder organised" and "Copy files to iTunes Media folder when adding to library" are  enabled on everyones laptops.

 ### Copying the music files to the network drive

-Easiest way to do this is to use robocopy and mirror the contents of the iTunes music folder to the network drive.
+The easiest way to do this is to use robocopy and mirror the contents of the iTunes music folder to the network drive.
 We'll create a single script which will use the username to determine where the files should be located.
 The contents will go in a folder called "Music" which, itself, is seperated into "Songs" and "Playlists"

     @echo off
     setlocal enabledelayedexpansion